-Residual alternating current from the stator winding is applied to the voltage regulator, where it is compared with a reference voltage, rectified and returned to the field winding of the exciter.
+Residual voltage from the stator winding is applied to the voltage regulator, where it is compared with a reference voltage, rectified and returned to the field winding of the exciter.
 Current then induced in the exciter rotor is rectified and fed into the generator rotor.
-This induces a current in generator stator which is applied to the load.
+This induces a voltage in generator stator which is applied to the load.